 Internships and Career Mentoring

 Our faculty play a key role in matching qualified pre-law students with high-profile internships at law firms, corporate counsel’s offices and US courts.
-The Desmond Law Society, made up of alumni and attorney friends of Canisius College, also provides valuable career mentoring.
+The Desmond Law Society, made up of alumni and attorney friends of Canisius University, also provides valuable career mentoring.
 The pre-law chapter of the international Phi Alpha Delta Law Fraternity, the largest law fraternity in the United States, is another valuable resource.
 Students can connect with active members in other chapters across the country and make informed decisions about careers in the legal profession.

 With a nearly 90% acceptance rate, Raichle pre-law students go on to study at top law schools throughout the country.
 The career paths of our alumni reflect the rich diversity of the legal profession, including corporate law, criminal prosecution and defense, as well as civil and human rights litigation.